1983 Code of Canon Law: Book IV. The Sanctifying Office of the Church (Cann. 834–1253)

 The sacraments are baptism, confirmation, the most holy Eucharist, penance, anointing of the sick, holy orders and marriage.
 These sacraments are described with conditions, ceremony and participants.

 Other acts of divine worship are sacramentals, the liturgy of the hours, ecclesiastical funerals, the veneration of the saints, sacred images and relics and the vow and oath.

 Sacred places are those which are dedicated for divine worship or for the burial of the faithful.
 The Code knows five kinds of sacred places: churches, oratories and private chapels, shrines, altars and cemeteries.
 Sacred times are holy days of obligation, feast days and days of penance.

 Book V. The Temporal Goods of the Church (Cann.
 1254–1310)

 This part of the Corpus Juris is the regulation of the civil law.

-There are instructions concerning the acquisition and administration of goods especially the acquisition by bestowal either through an act inter vivos or through an act mortis causa and contracts with special care of alimentation.
+There are instructions concerning the acquisition and administration of goods, especially the acquisition by bestowal either through an act inter vivos or through an act mortis causa, the role of pious foundations (canon 1303) and contracts with special care of alienation.